-- (a) If the scope of a Project would allow the Tribe to operate no more than a cumulative total of three-hundred forty-nine (349) Gaming Devices and upon the completion of the Project the Tribe will operate no more than a cumulative total of three hundred forty-nine (349) Gaming Devices in all of its Gaming Facilities, the procedures specified in sections 11.3 through 11.5 and, if required under section 11.5, subdivision (g), the Tribal Environmental Impact Document (TEID) procedures of sections 11.6 through 11.10, shall apply to the Project. - (b) If, upon the completion of a Project, the Tribe will operate a cumulative total of three hundred fifty (350) Gaming Devices or more in all its Gaming Facilities, the procedures specified in sections 11.3 through 11.5 and, if required under section 11.5, subdivision (g), the Tribal Environmental Impact Report (TEIR) procedures of sections 11.10 through 11.17 shall apply to the Project. - (c) Nothing herein shall preclude the Tribe from undertaking multiple activities that may constitute Projects. - (d) To the extent any terms in this section 11.0 are not defined in this Compact, they will be interpreted and applied consistent with the policies and purposes of the California Environmental Quality Act, California Public Resources Code section 21000 et seq.
-(CEQA) and the National Environmental Policy Act of 1969, 42 U.S.C. § 4332 et seq.
-(NEPA).
+- (a) If the scope of a Project would allow the Tribe to operate no more than a cumulative total of three-hundred forty-nine (349) Gaming Devices and upon the completion of the Project the Tribe will operate no more than a cumulative total of three hundred forty-nine (349) Gaming Devices in all of its Gaming Facilities, the procedures specified in sections 11.3 through 11.5 and, if required under section 11.5, subdivision (g), the Tribal Environmental Impact Document (TEID) procedures of sections 11.6 through 11.10, shall apply to the Project. - (b) If, upon the completion of a Project, the Tribe will operate a cumulative total of three hundred fifty (350) Gaming Devices or more in all its Gaming Facilities, the procedures specified in sections 11.3 through 11.5 and, if required under section 11.5, subdivision (g), the Tribal Environmental Impact Report (TEIR) procedures of sections 11.10 through 11.17 shall apply to the Project. - (c) Nothing herein shall preclude the Tribe from undertaking multiple activities that may constitute Projects. - (d) With regard to the Tribe's obligation to address the potentially significant off-reservation environmental impacts before commencing a Project, Projects that have commenced before the effective date of this Compact will be subject to the relevant terms and conditions of the Tribe's 1999 Compact then in effect.
+Notwithstanding the foregoing, changes to existing Gaming Facilities or ongoing Projects made after the effective date of this Compact, to the extent the environmental impacts were not considered as part of the Project under the Tribe's 1999 Compact, and Projects not identified in any environmental impact report issued before the effective date of this Compact, will be subject to the terms and conditions specified herein.